Here are some ideas for creating choice boards for your students to help engage them in research and give them control over their learning.

 Book Creator was developed to cater to the different learning styles and interests of students.
 Universal Design for Learning is a guiding principle for the way we develop Book Creator.
 When a teacher designs a learning experience in Book Creator, students have a vast choice of options for approaching a task or project.

 For example, if a student needs to write a sentence or passage to achieve their learning objective, they can:

 Alternatively, they can draw, illustrate or use imagery to demonstrate their learning:

 All of these input tools are basic features of Book Creator.
-If you'd like to learn how to use these, it only takes 1 hour to complete our Book Creator Certified Author course.
+If you'd like to learn how to use these, it only takes an hour or so to complete our Book Creator Certified Author course.
 Follow along with the short videos, complete a quiz, and not only will you be a Book Creator expert, we'll also give you a Certified Author badge!

 Want to give it a go?

 Lainey joined the Book Creator team in 2020 as VP of Partnerships, before becoming CEO in 2023.
 A former educator with 15 years of sales and marketing experience, she enjoys mountain biking, dancing, reading and family time.